healthchecks/healthchecks/templates/docs/self_hosted_configuration.md

 Access key of an account in S3 service.

-Healthchecks can optionally uplod ping request body data to S3-compatible object storage instead of storing it in the database.
+Healthchecks can optionally upload ping request body data to S3-compatible object storage instead of storing it in the database.
 To use this feature, provide valid credentials to a S3-compatible service by setting the following environment variables: